-Maryland's Medicaid and health care services should be consumer-based, consumer-centered and reduce health care discrimination and inequities.
+Maryland's Medicaid and health care services should be consumer-based, consumercentered and be free from health care discrimination and inequities.

 - 1. Educate individuals with disabilities and those working on their behalf about access to community-based Medicaid services, including rights upon denial, termination, or reduction of services. - 2.
-Advocate for non-discriminatory and equitable health care services for people with disabilities. - 3.
+Advocate for non-discriminatory and equitable health care services for people with disabilities to prevent institutionalization in accordance with the Americans with Disabilities Act (ADA). - 3.
 Identify pro bono attorneys to represent people with disabilities in Medicaid cases.